younes-dro/all-in-one-discord-connect-block/readme.txt

 This block allows users to connect their Discord accounts directly from any page or post using a visually customizable button.

-= Does this block work with any Discord integration plugin? = Currently, it supports the PMPro, MemberPress, Ultimate Member, and Tutor LMS Discord add-ons, but it may work with other similar plugins as well.
+= Does this block work with any Discord integration plugin? = Currently, it supports the PMPro, MemberPress, Ultimate Member, and Tutor LMS Discord add-ons.

 = Can I customize the button style? =
 Yes!
 You can customize the button’s text, colors, and size directly within the Gutenberg editor.